Rishika1954/Titanic-Survival---Data-Analysis/README.md

 7. Make Predictions: Use the model to make predictions on new data.

 Files Included:-
-* Titanic-Dataset.csv
+* Titanic-Dataset.csv - The dataset used for analysis.
-* Titanic dataset analysis.ipynb
+* Titanic dataset analysis.ipynb - Jupyter Notebook containing the Python code for data analysis.

 Requirements:-
 * Python 3